FastJoe90/FastJoeSetupProgram/README.md

 What this build does
 - Stores per-corner chassis data and shock settings.
-- Shock valving tables are persisted with setups and normalized on import so mismatched lengths won't crash the app.
 - UI allows editing compression and adjusting rebound by clicks (click range: 0..-26).

 Quick start